 Selected topics in psychology chosen by the instructor in response to student needs and interests.
 May be retaken for credit for different topics.
-One to three semester hours.
-Semester Hours: 3

 PSYC 411: Research in Social Psychology

 Behavior of the individual in social settings.
 Social and cultural influences on behavior, language and communication, attitudes and opinions, interpersonal relations, and group processes.